spear-sim/spear/export/README.md

 - Within each `Actor`, no two `StaticMeshComponent`s have the same name, and no two `PhysicsConstraintComponent`s have the same name.
 - All joints have only one DoF.
+- A Component cannot be the child of two PhysicsConstraintComponents.
+- No component is named `convex_decomposition`.

 ## TODO (maybe in future PRs)
 - [ ] Articulated objects are currently assumed to be static w.r.t. world i.e. `"moving": false` in their entry in